benhutchins/docker-taiga/README.md

 ### Using Database server

-You can use the following environment variables for connecting to another database server:
+Use the following, *required*, environment variables for connecting to another database server:

  - `-e TAIGA_DB_NAME=...` (defaults to `postgres`)
  - `-e TAIGA_DB_HOST=...` (defaults to the address of a linked `postgres` container)